Sealdah Assembly constituency: 1977-2009

 In the 2009 by-election, necessitated by the election of sitting MLA, Somendra Nath Mitra, to the Parliament from the Diamond Harbour (Lok Sabha constituency), Shikha Mitra of Trinamool Congress won the Sealdah assembly seat.
 In the 2006, 2001, 1996, 1991, 1987 and 1982 state assembly elections Somendra Nath Mitra of Congress won the 156 Sealdah assembly seat defeating his nearest rivals Prabir Deb of CPI in 2006, Chanchal Ghosh of CPI in 2001, Arun Prakash Chatterjee of CPI in 1996, Ila Mitra of CPI in 1991, Nanda Gopal Bhattacharjee of CPI in 1987 and 1982.
 Binoy Banerjee of Janata Party had won the seat in 1977 defeating Amar Prasad Chakraborty of Forward Bloc.

 1967-1972

 Somendranath Mitra of Congress won in 1972.
 Benoy Banerjee of Congress won in 1971.
 Jatin Chakraborty of RSP won in 1969.
 Pratap Chandra Chunder of Congress won in 1967.
 Prior to that the Seadah seat was not there.
 There was a seat at Muchipara.

-1951-1962 Muchipara

-Pratap Chandra Chunder of Congress won in 1962.
-Jatin Chakraborty, Independent, won in 1957.
-Sankar Prasad Mitra of Congress won the Muchipara seat in independent India’s first election in 1951.